East Rowan High graduate killed in motorcycle crash - Salisbury Post

 SALISBURY — An 18-year-old East Rowan High School graduate was killed Saturday in a two-vehicle crash at the intersection of Jake Alexander Boulevard and Julian Road.

 Caleb Jarvis, who was among East’s 2021 graduates, was riding a motorcycle south on Jake Alexander Boulevard around 2:23 p.m.
 Saturday when he struck a Chevrolet Malibu that was attempting to turn left onto Julian Road.
-He was thrown from the motorcycle.
-Jarvis was wearing a helmet, said Sgt.
+He was thrown from the motorcycle and wearing a helmet, said Sgt.
 Russ DeSantis of the Salisbury Police Department.
 DeSantis said Jarvis was pronounced dead at the scene of the crash.

 There were no other injuries reported in the crash.
 The motorcycle and Malibu both sustained heavy front-end damage.

-East Rowan High School said in online posts Monday that Jarvis’ death was a huge loss to the Mustang community.
+East Rowan High School said in online posts over the weekend that Jarvis’ death was a huge loss to the Mustang community.

 “Please keep his family, friends and our Mustang community in your prayers and thoughts at this time.
 Another Mustang gone far too soon,” the school said in social media posts.